preco21/playgrounds/README.md

 $ npm run build
 ```

-After building, you will be able to run app like standalone version of the application:
+After building, you will be able to run the app like a standalone version of the application:

 ```bash
 npm start
 ```

-This is typically recommended for production.
+This is typically recommended for the production.

 ### Packaging

-You can also create standalone executables with this command and this will generate the executable binaries in `build` folder:
+You can also package the app as a standalone executable with this command and it will generate the executable binaries in `build` folder:

 ```bash
 $ npm run package